brenoguim/flexclass/README.md

 ## Variant Array

-TODO: Add an explanation about the variant array
+TODO: Add a description for this example

 [See the full example here](../master/tests/variant_array_example.test.cpp)